Peabody

 Care of our Residents

-Residents were kept fully informed prior to works commencing and throughout the duration of the works.
+We kept residents fully informed prior to works commencing and throughout the duration of the works.
 COVID-19 restricted our usual Open-Door policy in our Site Office directly in front of the main entrance to Bristow Court, so we provided updates via Zoom meetings and regular announcements in communal areas and hand delivered Newsletters.

 We were able to conduct the cladding works to the exterior of the building without accessing the interiors of the apartments so disruption to residents was kept to a minimum.
 Regular communications were additionally sent to residents about scaffold security.

-Axis and Peabody always prioritised the safety of residents and as these works were carried out during the Covid-19 pandemic.
-Axis staff wore appropriate PPE equipment conducted hygiene and safety checks before entering resident’s homes as well as carrying our regular cleaning and keeping non-essential personal contact to a minimum.
+Axis and Peabody always prioritised the safety of residents and, as these works were carried out during the Covid-19 pandemic, Axis staff wore appropriate PPE equipment, conducted hygiene and safety checks before entering residents’ homes; carried out regular cleaning and kept non-essential personal contact to a minimum.
 Axis followed government guidelines throughout the works.

 Further works: